lucapiras5/ebooks/on-digital-forensics.md

 This is just a **high-level overview**.
 In practice, one needs to be aware of possible side-effects, trade-offs and caveats of the approach they're taking, both in order to use the least invasive techniques on the original evidence, and to be able to defend their approach if it's called into question, or provide a honest assessment of how reliable the conclusions are.

-Therefore, the purpose of digital forensics as a science is to research the lifecycle of digital data and digital systems, bearing in mind that the purpose of this research is not to accumulate knowledge for knowledge's sake (which would be the purpose of a pure science), but to use this knowledge to solve legal problems (this is what the adjective "forensics" is about).
+Therefore, the purpose of digital forensics as a science is to research the lifecycle of digital data and digital systems, bearing in mind that the purpose of this research is **not to accumulate knowledge for knowledge's sake** (which would be the purpose of a pure science), but to use this knowledge to **solve legal problems** (this is what the adjective "forensics" is about).

 As such, **procedural law** is of extreme interest for digital forensics.
 Much like how substantive law had to be amended in order to create new crimes that didn't exist before, procedural law should also contain **provisions for handling digital evidence**, and digital forensics is the subject that can define the **fundamental guiding principles** that should be mentioned in these provisions.

-While digital forensics was originally developed to deal with computer crimes, it can still be **used in the context of "traditional" crimes**, when they're committed by means of a computer (e.g., wire fraud or libel on social media), or even when computers are involved only insofar they contain evidence that a crime has been committed, or even just leads (e.g., a sale of illicit goods that was conducted in person, but the parties talked organized the sale online prior to meeting).
+While digital forensics was originally developed to deal with computer crimes, it can still be **used in the context of traditional crimes**, when they're committed **by means of a computer** (e.g., wire fraud or libel on social media), or even when **computers contain evidence** that a crime has been committed, or even just leads (e.g., a sale of illicit goods that was conducted in person, but the parties talked organized the sale online prior to meeting).

 ## Challenges in digital forensics

 The previous section introduced the purpose and usefulness of digital forensics.
 This paragraph outlines the most pressing challenges in the subject, and how to deal with them.

 The first issue is the **exponential rate of growth in technological evolution**.
 Hardware and software is continuously evolving.
-It's challenging enough to learn about new technologies, let alone publish and peer-review scientific studies on how to analyze them.
+It's challenging enough to keep up-to-date with new technologies, let alone publish and peer-review scientific studies on how to analyze them.

 This is compounded by the fact that **scientific research in how digital systems work is often hampered by various hurdles**.
 They may be **economic** (the high cost of acquiring these systems in the first place), **technical** (these systems may have anti-tampering measures in place that make it challenging to inspect their functioning), due to a **lack of documentation** (documentation may be completely absent, or limited to only a high-level overview), or due to **legal limitations** (licenses, NDAs and trade secrets can prevent researchers from learning more about these systems, or publishing their findings).

 Furthermore, **digital data is fragile**.
 The essence of digital data is that it's just a long list of discrete values, in other words, a **sequence of digits**, which are **stored on a physical medium**, such as hard disks.

-Physical media is subject to **deterioration**, which means that data stored within them can become unreadable, or subject to **random bit flips**, where the value of a single bit changes.
+Physical media is subject to **deterioration**, which means that data stored on them can become unreadable, or be subject to **random bit flips**, where the value of a single bit changes.
+While this may seem like a minor issue, **even a single bit flip is enough to change information**, such as a date.
 If someone has physical access to the storage medium, they can also **tamper with its contents**, by wholly erasing it, or carefully changing certain elements, such as the timestamp on a file, or deleting all traces of a file.

-Users to know how to **interpret binary data** in order to make sense of it.
-These rules that convert human-readable information into binary data are called "**encodings**", and the process of turning binary data back into human-readable information is called **decoding**.
+Users need to know how to **interpret binary data** in order to make sense of it.
+The rules that convert human-readable information into binary data are called "**encodings**", and the process of turning binary data back into human-readable information is called **decoding**.

 Using the **incorrect decoding rules**, or **the correct decoding rules on data that's been damaged** (either through natural deterioration or willful intervention) will result in data that's completely **meaningless** at best, or **inaccurate** in subtle, hard-to-detect ways in the worst case.